Nowadays, in the world of guitar amplifiers, the choice is so wide to offer any configuration for every need.

 Fender Telecaster: Lollar Special T (bridge) + Seymour Duncan STR-3 (neck).

 Mic: Shure SM57

 So, this small and lightweight pedal does its job very well, perfect for recording in the studio or playing at home.

-Thanks to the Cab simulator output, it will not be necessary to mic any speaker to have a satisfactory starting sound from which to begin the sound sculpting work in the mix phase.
+Thanks to the Cab simulator output, it will not be necessary to mic any speaker to have a satisfactory starting sound to begin the sound sculpting work in the mix phase.

-In the rehearsal room or live it the Orange Terror Stamp maintains high standards and the price is definitely affordable.
+The Orange Terror Stamp maintains high standards in the rehearsal room or lives it, and the price is definitely affordable.